mdn/content/files/en-us/web/api/rtctrackevent/index.md

 ## Constructor

 - {{domxref("RTCTrackEvent.RTCTrackEvent", "RTCTrackEvent()")}}
-  - : Creates and returns a new `RTCTrackEvent` object, initialized with properties taken from the specified {{domxref("RTCTrackEventInit")}} dictionary.
+  - : Creates and returns a new `RTCTrackEvent` object, initialized with properties taken from the specified {{domxref("RTCTrackEvent.RTCTrackEvent")}} dictionary.
 You will probably not need to create new track events yourself, since they're typically created by the WebRTC infrastructure and sent to the connection's {{domxref("RTCPeerConnection.track_event", "ontrack")}} event handler.

 ## Properties